 Big brother: the increasing use of big data with “real-time insights into consumer behavior” is the cornerstone of “surveillance capitalism” and is potentially very worrying.
 Imagine consumers’ activities being monitored 24/7, recorded and analysed for commercial purposes by financial institutions or third parties.

 Big data analytics in finance could be very intrusive in people’s personal life and start dictating not only how they drive but also how they eat, how many daily steps they need to take and even how they brush their teeth.
-Such financialisation of consumer’s private life require urgent societal and ethical consideration.
+Such financialisation of consumer’s private life requires urgent societal and ethical consideration.

 Is the regulatory framework adequately addressing the risks mentioned above?
 Bearing in mind the constant evolution of technologies/IT developments and that some of the above mentioned regulatory requirements are not specific to the financial services sector (e.g. GDPR), do you think further regulation is needed to preserve the rights for consumers of financial services in a Big Data context?
 Please, explain why.